mattrajca/DAVKit/README.markdown

 Unit Tests
 ----------

 Before running the `Tests` target, fill in your WebDAV test server's information into the `HOST`, `USERNAME`, and `PASSWORD` #defines in `DAVTest.h`.
-The tests require network connectivity.
+The tests currently require network connectivity.

 Credits
 -------